 Qualifying for this visa requires an investment in a U.S. business of either $500,000 or $1 million (depending on the location of the business).
 Further, the investment will need to create at least 10 full-time jobs for workers who are United States citizens, lawful permanent residents, or other immigrants lawfully authorized to be employed in the United States.

 There are further details and complications for EB1, EB2 and EB5 visas.
-At Oliva, Saks, Garcia & Curiel, LLP, we have the experience and knowledge to provide you with sound counsel and help throughout the process of achieving your immigration goals.
+At Oliva, Saks, Garcia & Curiel, PLLC, we have the experience and knowledge to provide you with sound counsel and help throughout the process of achieving your immigration goals.

-Contact Oliva, Saks, Garcia & Curiel, LLP
+Contact Oliva, Saks, Garcia & Curiel, PLLC

 Se habla español.